Bone Conduction vs. Air Conduction: Which Is Right for You?

 Air Conduction Hearing Aids

-Air conduction (or traditional) hearing aids deliver output into the listener’s ear canal and are available in several types: behind the ear (BTE), in-the-ear (ITE), in-the-canal (ITC), and completely-in-the-canal (CIC) aids.
+Air conduction (or traditional) hearing aids deliver sound directly into the ear canal, and come in several styles: behind-the-ear (BTE), in-the-ear (ITE), in-the-canal (ITC), and completely-in-the-canal (CIC) aid.
 They come in various shapes and sizes: some are very small, almost invisible (great for individuals looking for a discreet option), and others are larger (suitable for people who prefer a device which is easier to handle).

-These hearing aids are most commonly purchased from audiology clinics or received through the NHS and can be fitted either by an audiologist or a hearing instrument specialist.
+These hearing aids are most commonly available at audiology clinics or through the NHS.
+Audiologists or hearing instrument specialists fit them based on your hearing needs, allowing you to start using them immediately.
 Once set up in accordance with your hearing needs, they can be worn straight away.

-There is usually a follow-up appointment scheduled for 6-12 weeks after the fitting so that the individual can share their experience with the audiologist and any required re-adjustments can be made.
+A follow-up appointment is typically scheduled 6-12 weeks after the fitting.
+This allows you to share your experience with the audiologist and request adjustments if needed.
 It also enables the audiologist to observe the correct fitting and handling of the device.

 Air conduction hearing aids (especially newer models) offer various features and benefits to choose from depending on your lifestyle, including ultimate Bluetooth connectivity, waterproof properties, telecoil technology, health data tracking, and many more.